 The burst fade is a versatile and stylish option to consider if you want to add some excitement to your short hair.
 This cut takes tapering to the next level, creating a distinct, almost semi-circular shape around the ear and back of the head.
 What sets the burst fade apart is its adaptability, offering numerous ways to combine it with many short haircuts for men.

 The burst fade is a versatile haircut that particularly complements curly hair.
 It enhances your natural curls and adds contrast, resulting in a neater and more polished look.
 Pairing a burst fade on curly hair not only makes styling easier but also helps to accentuate your hair’s natural texture, creating a flattering appearance.

 The burst fade tapers the line of the hair and is an incredibly versatile and stylish option, regardless of your hair length or texture.
 If you are looking for a modern update to your afro hairstyle, you may want to try out this look.
 Afros are textured and voluminous, so the fade can help to achieve an interesting contrast and balance.
 The result is a sleek finish for men who want a neat hairstyle with an edge.

-10. Burst Fade + Wavy Hair
+14. Burst Fade with Wavy Hair